MSc Psychological Research Methods

 Our course provides broad training in the fundamentals of psychological science – the modern approach to studying mind and behaviour.

-Our Psychological Research Methods (General) course combines training in psychological theory with practical skills development, preparing you for a future career in psychology.
+Our Psychological Research Methods course combines training in psychological theory with practical skills development - a modern approach to studying mind and behaviour preparing you for a future career in psychology.
 You’ll gain a thorough introduction to quantitative and qualitative research, the analysis and interpretation of data, and a critical, sceptical approach to psychological science.

-The unique feature of this General pathway is flexibility - you’re free to investigate a wide range of topics across the discipline.
-This encourages an understanding of different methods and perspectives within the field of Psychology.
+The unique feature of this course is flexibility - you’re free to investigate a wide range of topics across the discipline while maintaining a high standard of training.
+This encourages an understanding of different methods and perspectives within the field of Psychology helping you make choices which will benefit your future career.

 Opportunities for practical hands-on skills development are built in, ranging from low-tech observational assessment to high-tech eye-tracking.
 You’ll carry out a work placement, typically in an external company, charity or third sector organisation.
 This provides you with a fantastic opportunity to develop relevant work-based employment skills, and to develop a network of contacts relevant to your future career goals.
 Students benefit hugely from this experience, combining skills and experience with personal and professional development.